nexoapex/www/content/catalan/_index.md

 ---
 ####################### Banner #########################
 banner:
-  title : "Let us solve your critical website development challenges" image : "images/banner-art.svg" content : "Create a best strategic tool, share it with your team and ensure it’s on track with intuitive dashboards. <br> Simple enough with the sophistication and flexibility to meet the needs of large enterprises"
+  title : "Transformacions digitals Apex" image : "images/banner-art.svg"
+  content : "Create a best strategic tool, share it with your team and ensure it’s on track with intuitive dashboards. <br> Simple enough with the sophistication and flexibility to meet the needs of large enterprises"
   button: